Cleaning Guidelines

 These can scratch or cloud the display.

-Cloth first, cleaner on cloth (not screen).
-Power off before cleaning.
+Cloth first, cleaner on cloth (never directly).
+Power off and allow the panel to cool before cleaning.

 -